rdnt/m8/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: Submit issue
-about: Default issue template
+about: Submit an issue with reproduction steps and device information
 title: ''
 labels: ''
 assignees: ''